 - Bord na Móna to have sufficient resources (staff and training) to deliver the planned rehabilitation with required associated skills and competencies. - Bord na Móna to have sufficient resources (suitable machinery) and staff to maintain this machinery. - Weather conditions to be within normal limits over the rehabilitation plan timeframe.
 Long periods of wet weather have the capacity to significantly affect ground conditions and constrain the delivery of rehabilitation.
 The potential impact of wet weather on ground conditions can be reduced by appropriate planning and management.
 Bord na Móna have significant experience of managing these issues through 70 years of working in these peatland environments. - Rehabilitation measures to be effective.
 The rehabilitation measures proposed in this plan are based on 40 years of Bord na Móna experience of peatland management and best practise applied internationally in peatland management.
-Measures proposed in this plan have already been shown to be effective at other sites.
+Measures proposed in this plan have already been shown to be affective at other sites.
 Bord na Móna will apply a flexible and adaptable approach to the more innovative rehabilitation measures proposed in this plan.
 If measures are not initially effective, Bord na Móna will review any requirement for additional practical rehabilitation. - Natural colonisation of vegetation to develop semi-natural habitats at a rate within the normal limits.
-The development of naturally functioning semi-natural habitats on cutaway peatland takes time.
-Pioneer vegetation can develop relatively quickly (3-10 years) and wetland habitats can develop relatively quickly.
-Birch woodland make take 20-30 years to develop.
-However, it may take 50 years for active raised bog vegetation to re-develop on ground that was previously cutaway.
-Different environmental conditions will have a significant impact on the rate of natural colonisation, and as a result of the combination of different environmental conditions and the application of different rehabilitation measures, there will be a variety of habitat outcomes. - Rehabilitation measures have been designed to accelerate and work with natural colonisation and other natural processes.
+The development of naturally functioning semi-natural habitats on degraded bog takes time.
+It may take 30-50 years for active raised bog vegetation to re-develop on suitable cutaway that was previously bare peat.
+However, Bord na Móna experience has demonstrated the effectiveness of these type of measures for re-wetting bog and creating carbon sinks (Renou-Wilson et al. 2018). - Rehabilitation measures have been designed to accelerate and work with natural colonisation and other natural processes.
 Bord na Móna experience of rehabilitation has shown that re-wetting improves conditions for natural colonisation and that natural colonisation is accelerated where the environmental conditions are most suitable.
 Rehabilitation measures have been designed to modify the conditions of areas within sites where conditions are less suitable for natural colonisation (modifying hydrology, topography, nutrient status or availability of potential seed sources). - Monitoring to be robust and effective.
-Rehabilitation Monitoring will be established to validate the success of rehabilitation as required by Condition 10 of the IPC Licence and to verify the benefits of the proposed measures to optimise climate action.
+Rehabilitation Monitoring will be established to validate the success of rehabilitation as required by Condition 10 of the IPC Licence and to verify the benefits of the proposed enhanced measures to optimise climate action.
 This will focus on a collecting a range of scientific data that can then quickly be adapted and into metrics that can be used to measure changes in various ecosystem services.